Discussion Board>

 I guess it's better to have a Les Paul or any nice guitar if you can afford it.
 They way I figure, if you've played a while and paid your dues in that respect.
 You deserve to treat yourself to at least one nice instrument.

-Last Edited on 16-Jul-2008 1:57 AM
+Last Edited by on Jul 16, 2008 1:57 AM

 Eric E